Stay Afloat with us

 Need help with a specific lifejacket?
 Bring it along!

-Marine Safety SA will help you to maintain your lifejacket using a checklist (PDF, 108 KB).
+We will help you to maintain your lifejacket with a lifejacket checklist (PDF, 100.2 KB).

-Some lifejacket replacement parts will also be available free of charge.
+Some lifejacket replacement parts are available for free.

 Upcoming clinics